Cangerana/whatsappspam/README.md

 You need:

 - Have Firefox installed
-- run in terminal $ bundle install
+- Run in terminal $ bundle install
-- Scan with Whatsapp the QRCode when run the program
+- After run the program scan with Whatsapp the QRCode